fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 author: Anubhab Patnaik
 date: Aug 25, 2022
 ---

+I am working with [Squbix Digital](https://squbix.com/) building a decentralized, secure and scalable solution using blockchain technology for [Sovereign Wallet](https://www.linkedin.com/company/metamui/?originalSubdomain=sg).
+The solution is to build a platform to exchange digital assets such as cryptocurrencies and digital currencies across a country/ organization or cross border payments systems and here are my nitpicks with the product.

 - [Metablockchain-core](#metablockchain-core)
   - [Working, decentralized and secure?](#working-decentralized-and-secure)
   - [Issues with the current infrastructure.](#issues-with-the-current-infrastructure)
   - [Ideological challenges.](#ideological-challenges)
 - [A better direction](#a-better-direction)
   - [Improving the current infrastructure](#improving-the-current-infrastructure)

 ## Metablockchain-core